-In a recent Ontario case, the court considered the interesting question of whether parental consent is required for, and whether a parent is entitled to notice of, an application to adopt an adult.
+In a recent Ontario case, the court considered the interesting question of whether parental consent for adoption is required for, and whether a parent is entitled to notice of, an application to adopt an adult.

 The adult child, D, was born in October 1991.
 D had a mother and a stepfather.
 He had not seen his biological father since he was approximately 12 years old.